ethhub-io/ethhub/ethereum-101/monetary-policy/eth-2.0-economics.md

 If the incentive to stake is too low, the network will not get the minimum amount of validators needed to keep many shards going.
 If the incentive is too high, the network is overpaying for security and inflating at a rate that is detrimental to the economics of the network as a whole.

-Currently, the latest spec is targeting 1024 shards.
-Ideally, each shard would have a committee size of 256.
-This means the network needs 262,144 validators.
+There are a few considerations when it comes to how many validators the network "needs".
+According to the latest spec, the recommended minimum validators per committee is 111.
+At 1024 shards that would be 113,664 validators and 3,637,248 total ETH staked.

+To achieve crosslinks on all shards within 1 epoch, the committee size would be 256.
 That equates to 8,388,608 total ETH at stake on the network.
+Having less is fine it just means crosslinks become rarer.

 ### Terms